Silky smooth Steamed Eggplants dressed with soy sauce, mirin, and garlic infused oil. It is simple, healthy, and delicious served with rice.

 This Steamed Eggplants recipe is a slight adaptation of my Mom’s recipe.
 I added a little mirin (Japanese cooking wine) to the dressing to give it a slightly sweet flavor.
 It is simple yet tasty and can be prepared in 20 minutes.
 It is also an excellent vegetarian option and is delicious served with rice.

-- Place minced garlic, canola oil, and sesame oil in a small microwave proof dish and microwave for 1½ minutes on high.
+- Place vegetable oil, sesame oil, and minced garlic in a small microwave proof dish and microwave for 1½ minutes on high.
 Remove and add soy sauce and mirin.
 Stir to combine.

 - Peel eggplant with a vegetable peeler.
 Cut into quarters lengthwise.
 Then cut into 2-inch pieces.